 Claire Myers is a graphic designer who loves to draw, read, game, costume, and tell stories.
 She is passionate about brand strategy and packaging design and has recently been applying those interests by dipping her toes into board game design.
 Her favorite games at the moment include Skyrim (still), Katamari, Evolution, Equinox, and White Wolf’s New World of Darkness series.
 Of course, tabletop RPGs will forever have her heart.

-We do all of our manufacturing at our own office, but we got our start at a lovely, wonderful, special, glorious place called Maker Works.
+We do all of our crafting and production at our own shop in Michigan, but we got our start at a lovely, wonderful, special, glorious place called Maker Works.
 Maker Works allows you to use a wide array of well-maintained, sophisticated machinery (mills, lathes, presses, lasers, 3D printers, saws, etc) for a pittance every month.
 Located in Ann Arbor, Michigan, it is stocked with friendly staff and frequented by the many engineers formerly or currently employed by the big three.
 If you’re in the area, take a look; it’s a unique environment and affords anyone the ability to shape their dreams into reality.